-The diabetes self-management program begins with an individual assessment during which you meet with a Tidelands Health dietitian and nurse educator.
-Participants also attend a regular schedule of classes and will receive an assessment three months after the conclusion of class participation.
+The diabetes self-management program begins with an individual assessment during which you meet with a Tidelands Health dietitian.
+Participants also attend a regular schedule of weekly classes.

 During the initial appointment, your height, weight and blood pressure will be assessed.
 Based on the assessment results, you will be given a customized food plan to help you manage your diabetes.

 Class Support and Instruction